hildeweerts/responsiblemachinelearning/book/introduction/machinelearning/modelevaluation.md

 ## Performance metrics based on the predicted class

 The confusion matrix is a basic tool that indicates how well a classification model performs for different classes.
 One axis displays the true labels and the other axis the predicted labels.
 Each cell $C_{i,j}$ shows the number of instances in some class $i$ that were predicted to be class $j$.
-Despite its name, this matrix is not supposed to confuse you, but visualizes whether the classifier is confusing particular classes (i.e., misclassifying one as another).
+Despite its name, this matrix is not supposed to confuse you.
+It visualizes whether the classifier is confusing particular classes (i.e., misclassifying one as another).
 In a binary classification problem, the confusion matrix contains the number of true positives (tp), false positives (fp), true negatives (tn), and false negatives (fn).

 ```{list-table} The structure of a confusion matrix of a binary classification problem.
 In practice, the cells will contain the number of observations of each type.
 :header-rows: 1